RainChinChao/ChessboardAMC/Results/Readme.txt

-GridScale refers to the summery figures by different scale PossibilityResult20221031_DiffGrid refers detailed info of different scale PaperComp refers to summery of comparison between paper and this work with a line graph Possibility Result20221024 refers to different input number accuracy
+GridScale refers to the summery figures by different scale PossibilityResult20221031_DiffGrid refers detailed info of different scale PaperComp refers to summery of comparison between paper and this work with a line graph CAMC_DifferentInputNo.xlsx refers to different input number accuracy